 You will have to pay a franchise fee to enter the industry.
 Some franchisors offer installment payments, while others request a lump sum.
 This fee covers the rights to operate under the franchisor’s name.
 You’ll get instant brand recognition if you work with a reputable company.
 After paying this fee and getting the property, you’ll still have to pay royalty and advertising fees.
 Franchisors will collect a percentage of sales and allocate those proceeds for ads and other promotional efforts.

 4. How To Spend Your Franchise Funding

 The loan lets you enter the franchise industry or expand operations.
-You can use the financing to afford equipment, pay salaries, and promote your franchise.
-Before getting funds, create a franchise business plan so you use the loan proceeds wisely.
+You can use the financing to afford the equipment, pay salaries, and promote your franchise.
+Before getting funds, create a franchise business plan, so you use the loan proceeds wisely.

 Franchise Financing Options

 Aspiring franchise owners and experienced entrepreneurs can use several financing options to start and expand their franchises: